ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Developing a JavaScript App
 ---------------------------

-This section provides an overview of the JavaScript app development process as it pertains to the Spaces feature within ThreatConnect.
+This section provides an overview of the JavaScript app-development process as it pertains to the Spaces feature within ThreatConnect.
 This section will also review how to package an app for deployment to the ThreatConnect platform.